 But they also don't like having wet roots, so be sure the soil can drain easily.

-If needed, transplant these plants into larger pots before spring.
+If needed, you can transplant these plants again into larger pots before spring.

-You can plant your tomatoes in your garden after all danger of frost has passed in the spring.
+In the spring, you can plant your tomato plants in your garden after all danger of frost has passed.

 Tomato plants won't survive a frost, so don't be in too much of a hurry to plant them out.
 Tomatoes don't really take off in the garden until the weather warms up anyway, so be patient.